Table of contents

 Regarding trust and accountability in project management, things can sometimes become tricky.
 One common issue is that people may start prioritizing their timesheets and time records over the actual value of their work.
 This means that the number of hours logged can become more important than the quality and impact of the tasks completed.

 This shift in focus can create an environment where the actual value of the work gets overshadowed.
 Therefore, it’s essential for project managers to strike a balance and promote a culture that values accurate time tracking and the meaningful outcomes the team achieves.
+Here are some of the time tracking best practices.

 With the issue of trust and accountability addressed, let’s explore different types of timesheets.